Select and admit to doctoral courses

 Workflow for admission to the course catalogue's courses

-See the workflow for courses that are announced in the course catalogue, from application to completed course evaluation and course analysis.
+See the workflow for courses announced in the course catalogue, from application to completed course evaluation and course analysis.
 The document also contains time indications for the current semester.